lab1092/blender-manual_ja/manual/3d_interaction/transform_control/precision.rst

 Grab/move transformations
 -------------------------

-For grab/move operations at the default zoom level, holding :kbd:`ctrl-shift` will cause your selection to move by increments of 1/10 Blender Units.
-Holding :kbd:`ctrl-shift` at any zoom level will cause the transformation increments to always be 1/10 of the increment if you were only holding :kbd:`ctrl`.
+For grab/move operations at the default zoom level, holding :kbd:`Ctrl-Shift` will cause your selection to move by increments of 1/10 Blender Units.
+Holding :kbd:`Ctrl-Shift` at any zoom level will cause the transformation increments to always be 1/10 of the increment if you were only holding :kbd:`Ctrl`.

 Rotation transformations
 ------------------------

-Holding :kbd:`ctrl-shift` will cause rotations of 1 degree.
+Holding :kbd:`Ctrl-Shift` will cause rotations of 1 degree.

 Scale transformations
 ---------------------

-Holding :kbd:`ctrl-shift` will cause size changes in 0.01 BU increments.
+Holding :kbd:`Ctrl-Shift` will cause size changes in 0.01 BU increments.